bbossgroups/bboss-elastic-tran/README.md

 使用文档：<https://esdoc.bbossgroups.com/#/db-es-tool>

 Bboss is a good elasticsearch Java rest client.
-It operates and accesses elasticsearch in a way similar to mybatis.
+It operates and accesses elasticsearch like mybatis to relation database.

 <https://esdoc.bbossgroups.com/#/README>